Exactly Hittable Interval Graphs: Introduction

+A result which has the flavour of Exact Hitting Set is in a recent paper by \cite{Bhyravarapu2021}.
+They consider the problem of coloring the vertex set of a graph with $k$ non-zero colors and one zero colour such that for each vertex $v$, there is a vertex $u$ in $N(v)$ which has a non-zero colour different from all the other vertices in $N(v)$.
+This is called the $CFON^*$ colouring problem, and the goal is to find the minimum value of $k$ for which the graph has a $CFON^*$ colouring.
+For $k=1$, this problem is the Exact Hitting Set problem of a set system in which the sets are the set of neighbours of each vertex.
+For unit disk graphs, they show that testing if there is a $CFON^*$ coloring with one non-zero colour is NP-complete. \\

 \textbf{Forbidden Structure Characterizations: }While a graph $G$ may be identified as an intersection graph of a structured hypergraph, characterization of $G$ based on forbidden structures has also been equally well-studied.
-For instance, the class of chordal graphs are characterized by the absence of induced cycles of size 4 or more \cite{Gol2004}.
-Similarly, by the celebrated theorem of Kuratowski \cite{West}, the class of planar graphs must not have subgraphs that are subdivisions of $K_5$ and $K_{3,3}$.
+For instance, the class of chordal graphs are characterized by the absence of induced cycles of size 4 or more (\cite{Gol2004}).
+Similarly, by the celebrated theorem of Kuratowski (\cite{West}), the class of planar graphs must not have subgraphs that are subdivisions of $K_5$ and $K_{3,3}$.
 Interval graphs are known to be the class of chordal graphs without an asteroidal triple as induced subgraph \cite{lekkeikerker1962}.
-The class of proper interval graphs is a subclass of interval graphs that do not have a $K_{1,3}$ as an induced subgraph \cite{roberts1978graph}.
+Recall that an asteroidal triple of a graph $G$ is a set of three independent vertices such that there is path between each pair of these vertices that does not contain any vertex of the neighborhood of the third.
+The class of proper interval graphs is a subclass of interval graphs that do not have a $K_{1,3}$ as an induced subgraph (\cite{roberts1978graph}).
 Refer to Table \ref{tab:table1} for a summary of these examples.
 Clearly, characterization of simple graphs based on their intersection models and forbidden structures are extremely well-studied notions in defining graph classes.